Buda Inspection Cars on Union Pacific

 This file was last updated on February 2, 2020.

 Buda inspection cars were known as Model 619, which Buda started building in 1928.
 It appears that these Buda inspection cars were used as a high-end speeders, used by managers and supervisors.
 They were considerably more comfortable than the average track maintenance handcar or motorized speeder.
 In later years, UP apparently used them with rail detection equipment before they converted OSL M-66 to track test car DC-2 in November 1951.

-Buda Foundry & Manufacturing Company, located in Harvey, Illinois, built all manner of track maintenance equipment, including rail jacks and tools.
+In its new Harvey, location, Buda built all manner of track maintenance equipment, including rail jacks and tools.
 They made small gasoline engines during the 1910s and 1920s.
 They made handcar trailers, and walking beam handcars, under the Harvey brand name.